automl/auto-sklearn/doc/faq.rst

 you are loading your dataset outside of the guarded code, your dataset will be loaded for each evaluation of a machine learning algorithm and thus blocking your RAM.

-We therefore suggest moving all code inside function or the main block.
+We therefore suggest moving all code inside functions or the main block.

 Auto-sklearn crashes with a segmentation fault
 ----------------------------------------------